Education reform

 The national agency will also have an important role in supporting a thriving professional learning sector through a national framework and will build on the existing and well-regarded national leadership professional learning programmes.

-A Centre for Teaching Excellence (Centre) is also being established to ensure that teachers are able to access the most up to date research and resources on teaching practices.
-This will support practitioners to improve their knowledge and skills, which will in turn lead to higher quality learning experiences for children and young people.
+The Centre ensures that teachers are able to access the most up to date research and resources on teaching practices.
+This supports practitioners to improve their knowledge and skills, which in turn leads to higher quality learning experiences for children and young people.

-Qualifications and assessment
+Curriculum, qualifications and assessment reform

-The CIC will ensure the curriculum supports high quality teaching and learning, while ensuring that what is taught in settings and schools across the country continues to be relevant and forward looking.
+The Curriculum Improvement Cycle (CIC) began in early 2024 and is being led by Education Scotland.
+The CIC aims to evolve the curriculum to ensure it supports high quality teaching and learning, while ensuring that what is taught in settings and schools across the country continues to be relevant and forward looking.

 Post-school education and training